chauff/cse1500-web-transcripts/_lectures/css.md

 }
 ```

 Beyond lightning, we also have an animated moon: it appears to be radiating continuously if you look closely.
-This is a simple animation of the moon's `box-shadow` property.
+This is an animation of the moon's `box-shadow` property.
 The moon itself is a `<div>` element with a `border-radius` set such that it results in a perfect circle :point_down: :

 ```css
 #moon {